-When we started playing Gaslands at our local club we used the simple dashboards that were at the time generated by the ever useful online vehicle creation tool.
+When we started playing Gaslands at our local club we used the simple dashboards that were at the time generated by a now extinct online vehicle creation tool.
 These dashes recorded the stats for the vehicle and then you would use tokens or dice on or next to the dash (or, as we trialed in one game, next to the vehicle itself) to track the status of things that change during the game – current gear, ammo, uses of upgrades like nitro boosters, hull points, hazard tokens, and whether the vehicle is on fire.

 During these games it didn’t take long for us to find the profusion of tokens and dice quite confusing - even annoying.
 Mistakes would often occur, for example accidentally picking up and rolling some of the dice you’re using to track the vehicle stats, or confusing the dice being used for hazards with current gear.
 We also found tokens to be hard to read quickly – is that a pile of four hazards or five?
 Putting the tokens next to the vehicles had the advantage that other players could quickly see the status of a vehicle on the board, but soon there were piles of tokens all over the place, making it almost impossible to place templates or move vehicles without disturbing the tokens.